Premium video tutorials

 Do you manage projects, or want to enter a new project management role?
 This online course is ideally suited for anyone looking to better manage their projects for work, including office administrators, junior project managers or team members, business owners or those looking to start out in project management.

 In 25 engaging lessons you will learn how to effectively manage projects from start to finish through a range of topics including project initiation and closeout, scope, schedule and resource planning, project execution and control plus more.

-The Project Management for Team Members course has all of the modules in the Project Management Basics course, plus an additional 10 modules focused on Project Management for teams.
-(So you don't need to take the Basics course separately.)
+This project management training for teams online course has all of the modules in the Project Management Basics course, plus an additional 10 modules focused on team members (so you don't need to take the Basics course separately.)

 - Learn to manage your projects more effectively.

 - Get a better understanding of project management principles.

 - Based on The Project Management Institute, A Guide to the Project Management Body of Knowledge (PMBOK® Guide) - Sixth Edition, Project Management Institute, Inc., 2017.

 - Use this as a stepping stone to embark on a project management career.